vekatze/neut/book/src/overview.md

   <li><em>The absence of annotations to the type system</em> when achieving both of the above</li>
 </ul>

 I believe the last one is especially interesting, as it means Neut found memory predictability *inside* the usual λ-calculus.
-The predictability has been there from the beginning.

 ## How Does it Basically Look Like?